 Have you been arrested for domestic violence or had a protective order filed against you in Plano, TX?
 Domestic violence is taken very seriously in Texas with harsh penalties for conviction.
+Call us today at (972) 424-0760 to speak with a Plano domestic violence lawyer during a free case review.
 Along with jail time, hefty fines, and probation, you can have certain rights taken away and be forced to move.

 At the Edgett Law Firm, we are here to give you the vigorous legal defense you deserve.
 Contact a Plano domestic violence defense lawyer at our law office today to schedule a free consultation to discuss your case.